How to reduce your risk of cancer

 Other than age, there are several key risk factors for cancer.
 These include:

-- Tobacco use
+- tobacco use

-- Some viruses, such as human papillomavirus (HPV) and hepatitis B virus (HBV)
+- some viruses, such as human papillomavirus (HPV) and hepatitis B virus (HBV)

-- Alcohol consumption
+- alcohol consumption

-- A diet high in red and processed meat
+- a diet high in red and processed meat

-- Being overweight or obese – which means you have a body mass index (BMI) higher than 25
+- being overweight or obese – which means you have a body mass index (BMI) higher than 25

 Some factors increase your risk of certain types of cancer.
 For example, smoking is the leading cause of lung cancer.
-A diet high in red and processed meat can increase your risk of bowel cancer.
+A diet high in red and processed meat can increase your risk of bowel and prostate cancer.

-But some factors can more generally increase your risk of cancer.
-For example, being overweight increases your risk of at least 13 types of cancer, including breast cancer, bowel cancer, pancreatic cancer and oesophageal cancer.
-Alcohol is a risk factor for seven types of cancer, including liver cancer, bowel cancer, and breast cancer.
+But some factors can increase your risk of multiple cancers.
+For example, being overweight increases your risk of at least 13 types of cancer, including:

 Can I prevent cancer?